aetheric-oss/se-services/docs/conops.md

 </div>

 ### 5.0.1 PSU Locations
-Provider of Service (PSU) elements will be replicated per region, meaning each region with Arrow operations should host a local physical server.
+Provider of Service (PSU) elements will be replicated per region, meaning each region with Aetheric operations should host a local physical server.
 This is to minimize communication delay to aerial actors within the region of operation and to reduce the load on each service by filtering out other regions.

 For example, a city will have its own `svc-scheduler` instance that only manages the airspace and vertiport schedules of that city's region.
-Cross-region transfers will be negotiated through the city's PSU interface (`svc-discovery`) and the destination region's PSU interface (which may be another `svc-discovery`, if the destination PSU is based on Arrow Services).
+Cross-region transfers will be negotiated through the city's PSU interface (`svc-discovery`) and the destination region's PSU interface (which may be another `svc-discovery`, if the destination PSU is based on Aetheric Services).

 PSU services are *safety-critical* and must continue to execute as long as there are aerial operations occurring.
 Downtime of the `svc-scheduler` in particular can produce unfavorable conditions for pilots, who would no longer be notified of vertiport schedules.